tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 be needing later.
 Another fun detail is that we consider `_` to be a keyword.
 Whether or not something is a keyword is more so about making the parser's job easier, rather than reflecting the semantics of the language.
-We could've made `_` just a normal identifier, but then we would have had to do extra work to separate out the class in the parser.
+We could've made `_` just a normal identifier, but then we would have had to do extra work to separate out this token in the parser.

 Anyhow, let's look at operators: